PeterCamilleri/fOOrth/README.md

 * A great deal of work is needed to make the fOOrth User Guide completed even to version 0.0.3
-* The test suite and the integration tests do not work with minitest other than version 4.7.5.
-An effort is needed to get it working with version 5.5.1, no matter how fugly it ends up looking.
 * The compile methods (:, !:, .:, and .::) only work in execute mode.
 A major effort is required to make these methods at least behave in a consistent manner.
 * The fOOrth language needs to be tested (and made operational) under current